internetarchive/dweb-transports/WRITINGSHIMS.md

 # Writing Shims to the dweb-transports library

-Third version: Mitra 23 Nov 2019
+Fourth version: Mitra 13th Jan 2020

 Our intention with the dweb-transports and dweb-archive libraries is to be available for integrating with any decentralized platform (what we call a transport), and this guide is intended to help the process.